tronprotocol/documentation-en/docs/getting_started/getting_started_with_javatron.md

 If you want to shut down Java-tron node, please use this command: `kill -15 process id`.

 ### Get TRX on Nile testnet
 In order to make some transactions, the user must fund their account with TRX.
-On TRON mainnet, TRX can only be obtained by three ways:
+On TRON mainnet, TRX can only be obtained in three ways:
 1. Rewards for block production by SRs/rewards for voting for SRs；
 2. Another TRON account transfers TRX to it;
 3. Obtained from the exchange.